 The bottom-mounted ADCP recorded current flow velocity and direction at 1-m depth intervals through the water column at the deployment position 100 m from the mixing device.
-Current velocities were generally low, ranging from <1 cm s-1 up to 25 cm s-1 and averaging around 5.5 cm s-1 in each depth bin except the surface (< 1 m) where they averaged 7.5 cm s-1.
+Current velocities were generally low, ranging from <1 cm s-1 up to 25 cm s-1 and averaging around 5.5 cm s-1 in each depth bin except 1 m below the surface where they averaged 7.5 cm s-1 (Figure 22).
 To assess the current flow, the velocity-direction data were converted to vectors and plotted as cumulative sequential distance-travelled graphs (Figure 22).
 These can be referred to as 'drifter' plots and show how a parcel of water moves as it crosses the ADCP.
 They do not show where the parcel of water went but indicate the direction of the current flow at the ADCP location over the specified time period.
-The wind data is also converted to a drifter plot but with the direction reversed so that it is towards the direction (not from) to be directly comparable with the current flow direction.
+The wind data is also converted to a drifter plot but with the direction reversed so that it is towards the direction (not from) to be directly comparable with the current flow direction (Figure 23 A).